User Manual

 Again go to openCV.
 This time select the screen and place it.

-Now connect the camera to screen. click and hold on the out going edge of camera and join it to the in comming edge of screen.
+Now connect the camera to screen. click and hold on the ‘Out’ node of camera and join it to the ‘Img’ node of screen. alt_text

-Your application has been setted up.
+Your application has been set up.
 It’s time to execute your first application.